aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

         * Otherwise -> Ignore and continue.
     * Response: ResourceNotFoundException(404) -> Abort.
 Exit the application, the worker has been deleted.
     * Response: AccessDeniedException(403), ValidationException(400) -> Abort.
 Exit the application.
-2. Optionally, call the `DeleteWorker` API with (farmId, fleetId, workerId).
-    * This should only be done if the Worker Agent knows that the underlying host is also being permanently terminated, and will never return.
-    * Response: Success(200) -> Continue.
-    * Response: ThrottlingException(429), InternalServerException(500) -> Perform exponential backoff,
-    and then retry indefinitely.
-    * Response: ConflictException(409):
-        * `reason` is `STATUS_CONFLICT` and `resourceId` is of the Worker -> This only happens if the Worker does not have `CREATED` or `STOPPED` status.
-Update the Worker to `STOPPED` status, and try to delete again.
-        * Otherwise -> Abort.
-Exit the application.
-    * Response: ResourceNotFoundException(404) -> Abort.
-Exit the application, the Worker has already been deleted.
-    * Response: AccessDeniedException(403), ValidationException(400) -> Abort.
-Exit the application.